 BNC Video Input, AHD Loop Out, HDMI Output

 One AHD CCTV camera can be connected to the AHD-CV7 using the BNC video input.
 RG59 coax cable is typically used to run the video.
 The AHD-CV7 is compatible with PAL and NTSC video formats which are automatically detected.
 The AHD loop output acts as a video splitter and enabled one camera to be used with an HDMI monitor and another device that accepts AHD video input via BNC / coax cable, such as a DVR.
-The HDMI out can be connected directly to an HDMI monitor / TV using an HDMI cable.
+The resolution can be toggled between 720P and 1080P depending on the type of AHD camera being used.
+The P/N switch allows the user to change from NTSC to PAL and vice versa.
+The LED light labeled "PW" indicates if the device is powered on / off.
+The "SN" LED let users know if the device is functioning properly.
+Flashing is a normal status.
+Off is not normal.

 AHD to HDMI Converter Side View